-\This music video has a parental advisory warning.
-It is at the discretion of the teacher whether this is appropriate for their learners and the alternative option may be chosen if not.
+This music video has a parental advisory warning.
+It is at the discretion of the teacher whether this is chosen for study.
+Teachers should monitor all set products chosen to ensure that they are appropriate for their learners and alternative options may be chosen if not.

 It is recommended that learners study additional, contrasting products from each of the above forms to enable them to develop their analytical skills and explore a range of representations to support analysis of the representation issues highlighted in the set products.

 For Section A, learners will develop their knowledge and understanding of the following aspects of the theoretical framework.